Overview of the Romanian fisheries and aquaculture sector (Currently under review)

 The fleet targets particularly small pelagic species, such as Black Sea shad and European sprat.
 In addition, it fishes flatfish (turbot), some shark/dogfish and, more recently, a large sea snail - Thomas’ rapa whelk.
 The available quantities of European sprat and turbot are subject to the EC TAC (Total Allowable Catches).
 The fishing activity is seasonal and is dependent on the weather conditions in the Black Sea, where there are large differences of temperature between winter and summer, as well as strong winds.

-In 2012 the marine catches and landings were of 811 tonnes and almost EUR 1 mil, of which the main species (in volume) were: Thomas' rapa whelk (Rapana venosa) - 73%, European sprat (Sprattus sprattus) - 11%, Black Sea shad (Alosa maeotica), turbot (Psetta maxima) – 5% and Black Sea shad (Alosa maeotica) – 3%.
+In 2013 the marine catches and landings were of 1617,3 tonnes, due to the increase demand for rapana and almost EUR 1 mil, of which the main species (in volume) were: Thomas' rapa whelk (Rapana venosa) - 73%, European sprat (Sprattus sprattus) - 11%, Black Sea shad (Alosa maeotica), turbot (Psetta maxima) – 5% and Black Sea shad (Alosa maeotica) – 3%.
 Of these, the most valuable species were Thomas' rapa whelk (57%) and turbot (22%).
 All fish landed is used for human consumption.

 The extensive farming method has the advantage of preserving the quality of the water.
 Cyprinids farming is compatible with sensitive habitats and provide environmental benefits.
 Many farming activities are conducted in Natura 2000 sites.
 Recently the extensive fish farms have become multifunctional and provide other service such as: ecological tourism, recreational fishing, educational activities related to the knowledge and protection of aquatic biodiversity.